 There is a great deal of ongoing research and development into new medications and therapies for the treatment of bladder incontinence.
 Many studies are focused on creating more effective and longer-lasting treatments, as well as exploring methods of delivering these treatments with minimal side effects.
 This work is critical to helping those afflicted with this condition get the best possible care, so they can lead happier healthier lives.

 The latest findings in bladder incontinence research are focused on finding treatments for severe cases of the condition.
-These studies are looking at everything from medications to lifestyle changes and develop new therapies that target the underlying cause of the problem.
+These studies look at everything from medications to lifestyle changes and develop new therapies that target the underlying cause of the problem.
 With continued progress, hopefully, soon more people with bladder incontinence will have access to improved treatments and care options.